History - Ted Speaks His Mind (1986)

 Dancers: Jimmy H. Miklavcic (Ted), Elizabeth A. Miklavcic, Geneva Ann Moss

-Location: Dinwoody Park, SLC, UT
+Location: Dinwoody Park, Salt Lake City, Utah

 Length: 36:25 minutes